-My passion for photography has continued to grow in the 30 years since I first picked up a camera.
+My passion for photography has continued to grow in the 30 plus years since I first picked up a camera.
 The creative possibilities provided by the digital technology now available has led me to where I am now, providing professional photographic services and selling my fine art images in a variety of media.
 In October 2016, I gained the distinction of Associate of the Royal Photographic Society (ARPS).

 I endeavour to capture my images in-camera only using post processing to optimise the image with minimal adjustments - colour balance, exposure and contrast plus converting to black and white - much in the same way photographers of old processed in the dark room.

 I have been very fortunate in having lived in three different countries over the past 16 years.
-In 2003 my family moved from Scotland to Singapore which afforded me some fantastic travel photography opportunities including many destinations within Australia plus Cambodia.
-I have been exploring mainland Europe while based in The Netherlands for seven years having returned to Europe in 2010 but since July 2017 have been back in the North East of Scotland.
+In 2003 my family moved from Scotland to Singapore which afforded me some fantastic travel photography opportunities including many destinations within Australia plus Cambodia, Vietnam and Indonesia.
+I also explored mainland Europe while based in The Netherlands for seven years having returned to Europe in 2010 but since July 2017 have been back in the North East of Scotland.

 Commercially I have spent the last 9 years building up a busy interiors photography business.
 I help hotels and guest houses to showcase their spaces as well as helping property clients to increase their perceived value and speed up the rental and sales by enticing viewings with stunning but realistic images.